 Physitrack and PhysiApp apps

-Physitrack and PhysiApp are companion apps for home exercises.
+• Physitrack and PhysiApp are companion apps for home exercises.
 Physitrack is the clinician portal and PhysiApp is the patient portal.

-Physitrack and PhysiApp By Physitrack Limited
+Physitrack and PhysiApp apps By Physitrack Limited

 Features

-• Telehealth
+• Telehealth.

-• Remote prescription and access of exercises
+• Remote prescription and access of exercises.

-• Video instruction of exercises
+• Video instruction of exercises.

 Clinical review

-Read a clinical review of this app.
+Read a clinical review below.

 Security and privacy Does the app:

-• collect medical information?
+• Collect medical information?
 Yes

-• require a login?
+• Require a login?
 Yes

 (For the patient, login is via a program code and year of birth.
 The program code is assigned by the clinician and can’t be changed by the user)

-• have password protection?
+• Have password protection?
 Yes

-• have a privacy policy?
+• Have a privacy policy?
 Yes

-• require internet access?
+• Require internet access to use?
 Yes

-Read more safety tips around health apps.
+Read more about safety and security when using apps.

 Physitrack and PhysiApp are companion apps: